zer0Kerbal/B9StockPatches/GameData/KGEx/B9StockPatches/README.md

 - Combination RocketParts + Metal + Ore

 #### Cabin notes:
-- Tank sizes are automatically determined by existing parts exisitng capacioty (thank you to [@JadeofMaar][LINK:jadeofmaar])
+- Tank sizes are automatically determined by existing parts existing capacity (thank you to [@JadeofMaar][LINK:jadeofmaar])
 - Default tank type should not change, if it was MP it still should be MP
 - If Near Future Exploration is installed, will switch (silver) LFO tank to LF and (metal) LFO tank to Oxidizer.
 - If KGEx is installed, several more combination tanktypes will become available.